UBCSailbot/docs/docs/reference/sailing/turning.md

 When the boat makes any turn as follows, it is called ***Heading Up***:

 - At the end of the turn, the boat is pointing *higher*.
-To point higher means to point on an angle closer towards straight into the wind.
 - Throughout the turn, the sails stay on the same side of the boat.
 In other words, the sails do **not** cross between the starboard and port sides.